 At a Glance

-Vibe: They call it Aloha Chic — a more buttoned-up version of beachy — an urban sensibility with a little sand between its toes.
+Vibe: They call it Aloha Chic.
+A more buttoned-up version of beachy, it's an urban sensibility with a little sand between the toes.

 Standout Detail: Has to to be the 280,000-gallon saltwater fish tank Oceanarium that is home to spectacular coral reef and over a thousand indigenous marine life species.

 This Place Is Perfect For: Families who don't want to compromise on style, big groups looking to upgrade their off-sites, and brides who want to make their destination wedding practically painless.

 Rooms: There are 839 rooms done up in sleek, bright, light woods with organic edging, natural materials, lots of light, Malie Organics toiletries, and either two queens or one king-size bed.
 Six one-bedroom suites have dining nooks, wet bars, and unobstructed views of Diamond Head.

 On Site: Most notable is the 5th-floor pool deck overlooking the ocean with a saltwater infinity pool, bar, tiered day beds, sofas, and driftwood sculptures.
 There's also a kid's club and separate kiddie pool, a fitness center overlooking the Oceanarium, retail shops, a spa, a business center, and a 20,000-square-feet of event space.
 In a tucked-away area, five private cabanas (rentable in advance) overlook a reflecting pool.